 - The ingredient #6 is tapioca.
 This is a high glycemic ingredient.

 Wild Calling Turkey & Sweet potato formula is a very good alternative to feed your cat a chicken-free formula.
-My cat Sophie started eating this food as soon as I put it in her feeder, and this is very unusual, she is a very picky eater.
+My cat Sophie started eating this food as soon as I put it in her automatic feeder, and this is very unusual, she is a very picky eater.
 She simply loves this food and I can even use the kibbles as treats when I want to reward her.
 This is extremely unusual with my cat.
 Other reviewers also praise this food how much their cats love it.

 The content in minerals is adequate, too much minerals is not healthy for the cat’s urinary tract.
-The formula contains carbs as 3rd and 4th ingredients but they are low glycemic, plus the first ingredient is turkey meal wich adds more animal protein proportionally.
+The formula contains carbs as 3rd and 4th ingredients but they are low glycemic, plus the first ingredient is turkey meal which adds more animal protein proportionally.

 The 6th ingredient tapioca is high glycemic, but as it isn’t present in the main ingredients, it doesn’t cause large sugar peaks.